Sort by Topics, Resources

 VP Product

-Igal is Salto's VP of Product.
-He enjoys (almost) any product challenge and is passionate about making software work well for people and people work less for software.
+Igal is passionate about making software work well for people and people work less for software.
 When Igal is not speaking with users and colleagues or analyzing data, you are likely to find him spending time with his wife and 3 kids.
 Igal previously led product teams for monday.com, Indeed and Intuit.